 Balance the sweetness for this vegan rabokki to your preference: you can start with less sugar, taste, and adjust.
 I use oliosaccharide (a type of corn syrup) to create a silkier sauce, but brown sugar works just fine too!

 Typically tteok (Korean Rice Cake) comes in the stick form, which is usually used for tteokbokki.
 Sometimes go for the sliced coin versions of it because it cooks faster.
 Both work here!

-Typically tteokbokki (Korean Rice Cake) comes in the stick form, which is delicious, but I sometimes go for the sliced coin versions of it because it usually cooks a bit faster.
-Traditionally they use anchovies to give it that salty punch, but I opted for soy sauce and mushroom broth powder to deliver that same umami, fermented flavour.
+Traditionally, Koreans use anchovies to give it that salty punch, but I opted for soy sauce (tamari) and mushroom broth powder to deliver that same umami, fermented flavour.

-It’s quickly become a staple for me because I tend to buy tons of frozen rice cake to stockpile and whip this up anytime I need something spicy and comforting fast.
+Vegan rabokki (or without the ramen as vegan tteokbokki) has quickly become a staple for me because I like to stockpile frozen rice cake!
+It’s easy to whip this up anytime I need something spicy and comforting fast.
 I’ve also been missing watching Mommytang’s mukbangs and it’s reminding me of her jovial laugh and penchant for life.

 - toasted sesame seeds to garnish

 - 1/2 cup shredded cabbage (I used 3-4 leaves of Taiwanese cabbage)

 - In a wide saucepan, bring the water and dried kelp and boil for 10-15 minutes to start the broth.
 If you don't want to add kelp, simply bring the water to a boil.